PascalBod/lm-vm/README.md

   * basic knowledge of Linux (knowing the most common commands...)
   * basic knowledge of VirtualBox (knowing how to create a virtual machine...)

 **Note:** I assign 16 GB of RAM to a VM where I run STM32CubeIDE, which requires quite a lot of memory.
-For many other applications, 8 GB are enough.
+For many other applications, 4 GB or 8 GB are enough.

 # VirtualBox installation